 In January, 2021, I upgraded rigs again.
 This time, I got a 27-foot 2000 Skyline Nomad 261-LT.
 I got a great deal on it from friends I knew had taken great care of it.
-It had a bunkhouse, which I’m currently tearing out to turn into a dedicated office space.
+It had a bunkhouse, which I tore out to turn into a dedicated office space.
 This will give me back my kitchen table to use for table things, and allow me to figuratively close the door on the office at the end of the workday.

-While this isn’t something I ever planned to do or even contemplated, I like a life that’s interesting and adventurous.
-And I like the mystery that comes from a certain amount of ambiguity.
+While this isn’t something I ever planned to do or even contemplated, it has turned out to be a sanity-saving choice for me.
+I like a life that’s interesting and adventurous, and I like the mystery that comes from a certain amount of ambiguity.
 I don’t necessarily want to know, when I get up in the morning, what will happen to me or where I’ll be when I go to sleep that night.

 Chasing tornadoes for my 50th birthday

 Being too certain of everything is a sure recipe for sleepwalking through life, at least for me.
 Though I don’t feel I’ve ever been that much on autopilot, I’ve been closer than I care to be.
 This new journey ensures I will probably never get close to that again.